-Of all seed oils, peanut oil is the one that comes closest to extra virgin olive oil in terms of chemical properties.
-It is in fact recommended in the diets of those who want to counteract the accumulation of cholesterol and triglycerides.
+Of all seed oils, peanut oil is the one that comes closest to Extra Virgin Olive Oil in terms of chemical properties.
+In fact, it is recommended in the diets of those who want to counteract the accumulation of cholesterol and triglycerides.

-An oil whose resistance to high temperatures also makes it among the most suitable for use in frying, with a smoke point that reaches the surprising temperature of 230 °.
+An oil whose resistance to high temperatures also makes it among the most suitable for frying, with a smoke point that reaches the surprising temperature of 230 °.

 Peanut seeds come from the splendid and sunny lands of Brazil and Senegal, which after being dried are subjected to a scrupulous and complex processing to produce the oil.